Information Sessions, Stipend, and Deadline

 Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in the geographic area may apply.
-While the applicant’s field of study does not have to be traditionally health-related, his/her proposed service project must focus on health and/or the social determinants of health.
+While the applicant’s field of study does not have to be traditionally health-related, their proposed service project must focus on health and/or the social determinants of health.
 Past Fellows have addressed health from a wide variety of perspectives and disciplines including, but not limited to, dentistry, education, engineering, law, medicine, music, nursing, occupational therapy, pharmacy, physical therapy, public health, and social work.
 Applicants must be enrolled throughout the Fellowship year.
 Applicants scheduled for a December graduation should contact the Executive Director to determine if they are eligible for a waiver to this requirement.

 Applicants should apply to their relevant Fellow levels: